 Unfortunately, the 1974 model year came and went and the car was still not ready.
 As Wade and McPherson had feared, the twin-cam engine failed its EPA durability test.
 Not only did that mean starting over, the engine would now have to meet the more stringent 1975 standards, which would require adding air injection (something Wade had hoped to avoid), a catalytic converter, and changes to support the use of unleaded gasoline.
 The revised engine didn’t complete its durability testing until January 1975 and didn’t receive its EPA certification until March.
 As a result, the Cosworth Vega’s public debut was delayed until April 17, late in the model year and almost two years after the original announcement.

 The Cosworth engine’s technical specifications were impressive.
 It retained the standard Vega’s aluminum block, but had a forged, hardened crankshaft with a shorter throw that reduced stroke to 3.16 inches (80 mm) and total displacement to 122 cu. in.
 (1,995 cc).
 The entirely new head was aluminum, with pentroof combustion chambers and dual camshafts in a detachable aluminum carrier.
-The valves, which were smaller in diameter but more numerous than those of the standard eight-valve Vega 2300 engine, were actuated via inverted bucket-type tappets and had sintered iron seats to allow the use of the unleaded fuel the catalytic converter demanded.
+The valves, which were smaller in diameter but more numerous than those of the standard eight-valve Vega 2300 engine, were actuated via inverted bucket-type tappets, and had sintered iron seats to facilitate the use of the unleaded fuel the catalytic converter demanded.
 The breathing improvements provided by the greater total valve area allowed a milder cam profile than that of the regular Vega GT engine, which, combined with the shorter stroke and smaller displacement, made the Cosworth engine both more powerful and significantly smoother than its 2.3-liter sibling.

 In addition to Bendix electronic fuel injection, the twin-cam Cosworth engine featured high-energy electronic ignition and special low-restriction stainless steel headers with a novel “Pulse Air” air-injection system that consumed less power than did a conventional air pump.
 Even with those changes, the complete engine had a dry weight of only 305 lb (138 kg), compared to about 345 lb (157 kg) for the iron-head Vega engine.

 For all its technological credentials, the Cosworth Vega engine’s output was disappointing.
-Chevrolet initially claimed 120 hp (90 kW), but that was hastily revised to 111 and finally 110 net horsepower (82 kW) at 5,600 rpm with 107 lb-ft of torque at 4,800 rpm.
+Chevrolet initially claimed 120 hp (90 kW), but that was hastily revised to 111 hp and finally 110 net horsepower (82 kW) at 5,600 rpm with 107 lb-ft of torque at 4,800 rpm.
 (On paper, the Z09 Cosworth sounded no more powerful than the Vega GT’s carbureted L11 engine of 1971, but the latter’s 110 hp was an SAE gross rating; by 1975, the L11 was advertised at a more realistic 87 net horsepower (65 kW).)
 The Cosworth’s 110 hp was certainly not bad — in fact, it was almost spot on the similarly sized engine in the BMW 320i, which appeared the following year — but it was not the junior Supercar Chevrolet had been promising.

 A DECLINING MARKET